alexbradd/cg-project-2023/seng/README.md

 ```

 Texture order in the object shader definition is very important since it will
-define the order in which the descriptor sets will be laid out in the fragment
+define the layout of the descriptor set containing the samplers (more on that in
-stage (more on that in the relevant section).
-Same goes for the texture paths in
+the relevant section).
+Same goes for the texture paths in material definition.
-material definition.

 If the instance contains more textures than the declaration, the extra textures
 will simply not be passed and warning will be printed, if it contains less an
 error will be thrown.

-The global uniform buffers are in the first descriptor set (set 0) and the
+The global uniform buffer is referenced by the first descriptor set (set 0)
-bindings are defined as follows:
+with the following bindings:

-0. Transformation-to-clip-space parameters (bound to the vertex stage):
+0. Transformation-to-clip-space parameters (bound to the vertex stage), in order:
-   - `mat4` projection matrix
+   - `mat4`: projection matrix
-   - `mat4` view matrix
+   - `mat4`: view matrix
-   - Model matrix is passed as a push constant for performance reasons
 1. Lighting parameters (bound to the fragment stage):
+   - `vec3`: ambient color
-   - `vec3` light direction
+   - `vec3`: light direction
-   - `vec4` light color
+   - `vec4`: light color
-   - `vec3` camera position
+   - `vec3`: camera position

+Some useful data is passed as push constants for performance reasons.
+In order,
+these are:

+- `mat4`: the model matrix
+- `mat4`: reserved space for later use

+These buffers will be bound for all shaders.

+Below one can find what attributes each stage is expected to receive as input or
+output, to ensure composability between various vertex and fragment stages.
+Not
+adhering to these conventions is possible, however one must be mindful when
+composing non-convention compliant stages with other ones.

 #### Vertex shader